 Legislators have introduced a bill that is bad for democracy and bad for America.
-The Fast Track legislation (S. 1900 and H.R.
-3830), introduced by Sens.
-Max Baucus (D-Mont.) and Orrin Hatch (R-Utah) and Rep. Dave Camp (R-Mich.), would establish a process that allows no amendments and limited debate on such trade deals as the Trans-Pacific Partnership.
-Once legislators have the Fast Track ticket in their hands, they are free to agree to provisions that will send jobs overseas, reduce the bargaining power of workers, jeopardize health and safety regulations and gives corporations more control over our economy and our trading partners' economies.
+The Fast Track legislation (S. 995/H.R.
+1890/H.R.
+1314), introduced by Sens.
+Ron Wyden (D-Ore.) and Orrin Hatch (R-Utah) and Rep. Paul Ryan (R-Wisc.), would establish a process that allows no amendments and limited debate on trade deals such as the Trans-Pacific Partnership.
+Once negotiators have the Fast Track ticket in their hands, they are free to agree to provisions that will send jobs overseas, reduce the bargaining power of workers, jeopardize health and safety regulations and give corporations more control over our economy and our trading partners' economies.
+ACCESS THE DIGITAL TOOLKIT

 Fast Track legislation allowed the North American Free Trade Agreement (NAFTA) to be rammed through Congress with weak labor and environmental side deals.
 Since NAFTA went into effect in 1994, North American workers have experienced downward pressure on wages and a tougher organizing environment.
 Twenty years later, we find an unbalanced system in which profits soar even as workers take home a diminishing share of the national income.

-More recent trade deals, like the World Trade Organization trade deal, had no labor or environmental standards at all.
+The World Trade Organization trade deal, fast-tracked soon after NAFTA, had no labor or environmental standards at all.
 And other Fast Track trade deals have included Colombia, a country in which nearly 3,000 labor leaders and activists have been killed since 1986, and Korea—a country with which our trade deficit is already rising, and which, under the very low standards of the deal, can receive tariff benefits for cars that contain only 35% Korean content.

 To really have trade deals with high standards, the American public must have more say—and that means no Fast Track authority from Congress.